seanstern/node-install-local-only/README.md

+# Purpose
+This is a fork of [install-local](https://www.npmjs.com/package/install-local).
+This fork is being used a stopgap until the install-local project is updated to provide an option that ignores package.json during installation.

 # Install local only

 Installs npm/yarn packages locally without symlink *and ignores package-lock.json*, also in npm 5.
 Exactly the same as your production installation, no compromises.

-This is a fork of [install-local](https://www.npmjs.com/package/install-local) this is being used a stopgap until project is updated to provide option that ignores package.json.

 ## Getting started